Pazzi conspiracy: Background

 For Girolamo Riario, also a layman – and who may in fact have been his son rather than his nephew – he arranged to buy Imola, a small town in Romagna, with the aim of establishing a new papal state in that area.
 Imola lay on the trade route between Florence and Venice.
-Lorenzo de' Medici had arranged in May 1473 to buy it from Galeazzo Maria Sforza, the duke of Milan, for 100,000 fiorini d'oro, but Sforza subsequently agreed to sell it instead to Sixtus for 40,000 ducats, provided that his illegitimate daughter Caterina Sforza was married to Riario.
-This purchase was to have been financed by the Medici bank, but Lorenzo refused, causing a rift with Sixtus and the termination of the appointment of the Medici as bankers to the Camera Apostolica.
+Lorenzo de' Medici had arranged in May 1473 to buy it from Galeazzo Maria Sforza, the duke of Milan, for 100,000 fiorini d'oro, but Sforza subsequently agreed to sell it instead to Sixtus for 40,000 ducats, provided that his illegitimate daughter Caterina Sforza was married to (Girolamo) Riario.
+This purchase was supposed to be financed by the Medici bank, but Lorenzo refused, causing a rift between Sixtus and the termination of the appointment of the Medici as bankers to the Camera Apostolica.
 The pope negotiated with other bankers, and a substantial part of the cost was obtained from the Pazzi bank.